CyberAMS/CarND-Path-Planning-Project/README.md

 }
 ```

-Third we need to ensure that we always pick the fastest feasible lane to advance as quickly as possible.
+Fourth we need to ensure that we always pick the fastest feasible lane to advance as quickly as possible.
 The `CostSpeedInIntendedLane()` method within the `Vehicle` class calculates a cost based on the speed of the vehicle in the intended lane in front of our own vehicle.
 The cost is 0 at the maximum allowable speed and increases to 1 during a standstill as shown in the second diagram further below.

 ```C
 // determine cost for speed in intended lane